 All called meetings of Covenant Presbytery shall meet the requirements of the Book of Church Order 13-12.
-In addition, there shall be no called meetings of Presbytery without either (a) the approval of one-fourth (1/4) of the Sessions of Covenant Presbytery, or (b) the unanimous vote of all members present at a properly called meeting of a committee or commission of Covenant Presbytery to have a called meeting of Presbytery, or (c) the majority vote of the commissioners present at a stated or called meeting of Covenant Presbytery to have a called meeting of Presbytery.
+In addition, there shall be no called meetings of Presbytery without either (a) the approval of one-fourth (1/4) of the Sessions of Covenant Presbytery, or (b) the unanimous vote of all members present at a properly called meeting of a committee or commission of Covenant Presbytery to have a called meeting of Presbytery, or (c) the majority vote of the commissioners present at a stated or called meeting of Covenant Presbytery to have a called meeting of Presbytery to have a called meeting of Presbytery.